peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 ### Introduction

 The replication crisis has spurred a fierce and ongoing debate within psychological science about methodological reform (van Dongen & van Grootel, 2025).
 A key challenge in this landscape is establishing the **construct validity** (i.e., whether a system measures what it claims to measure) of complex, holistic systems that generate narrative-based claims (Cronbach & Meehl, 1955).
+This paper introduces and validates the **LLM Narrative Framework**—an automated testing methodology that uses Large Language Models as pattern-detection engines to perform matching tasks, determining whether systematic signals in narrative descriptions can be detected at rates significantly greater than chance.
 Astrology serves as a prime example, where landmark empirical studies have faced significant methodological debate (Carlson, 1985; Eysenck & Nias, 1982; Ertel, 2009) and where comprehensive meta-analyses of quantitative research have consistently shown null results (Dean & Kelly, 2003).
 While modern "whole-chart" matching tests show promise (Currey, 2022; Godbout, 2020), even recent computational explorations have been limited by a reliance on opaque "black-box" tools and manual processes (Marko, 2018).
 This history highlights the need for a fully automated, transparent, and scalable testing framework.

 The advent of Large Language Models (LLMs) presents an opportunity to develop such a framework.
 Prior research on construct validity has often employed matching tests, where judges attempt to pair descriptions with their corresponding subjects (e.g., Carlson, 1985; Godbout, 2020).
 LLMs, as powerful pattern-recognition engines (Google, 2024; Wei et al., 2022), are uniquely suited to automate this process.
 Unlike human judges, who are susceptible to cognitive biases, LLMs can be deployed as **agnostic arbiters**, executing a matching task at a massive scale.
 Recent research has shown that modern LLMs can meet or even exceed the reliability of human annotators for complex text-classification tasks (Gilardi et al., 2023) and can be used to simulate human samples for social science research (Argyle et al., 2023).
 This study introduces and validates such an LLM-based framework, using astrology as a challenging case study.